A common sense approach works best.

-With Parents’ Weekend coming up, this might be a good time to talk to your freshman (or remind your upperclassman) about how to stay safe.
+Talk to your freshman (or remind your upperclassman) about how to stay safe.
 For parents of commuter students, with the days becoming shorter, now is a good time to share safety advice.

 Devices that secure laptops to a desk or wall make it hard for thieves to snatch a computer quickly.
-The campus computer or book store usually sells these locks.
+The campus computer or bookstore usually sells these locks.

 Though we’ve taught our children to hold the door for someone behind them, that’s not always the smartest move.
 Colleges added keycards for dorm access for a reason.
 If the face doesn’t look familiar, your student shouldn’t risk being the person who lets a potential thief into the dorm.